 "Oh, my apologies, Highness.
 It's just that… you're much less intimidating out of uniform," the redhead admitted with a nervous giggle.
 Sakura shrugged.

 "That makes sense.
-And by the way, I prefer General to Highness," she replied as she got to her feet.
+And if we will be together this season, you should know: I prefer General to Highness," she replied as she got to her feet.

 "Of course, General.
 We will keep this in mind," Haku interceded with Moegi turned red from embarrassment again.